 Drones are made of sturdy materials, but at the same time, they are lightweight to maximize their battery life and efficiency.

-They are usually equipped with sophisticated technologies such as GPS sensors, infrared cameras, etc.
+They are usually equipped with sophisticated technologies such as GPS sensors, infrared cameras, etc. Check out this guide to learn more about whether or not all drones have cameras.

 Different companies use drones to perform various time-saving and money-saving tasks.
 Drones come in different shapes and designs.
 Usually, the quadcopter drone type has four rotors to lift things.